1st Airborne Division (United Kingdom): Italy

-Operation Slapstick was an amphibious landing at the Italian port of Taranto, part of the Allied invasion of Italy in September 1943.
+Operation Slapstick was an amphibious landing at the Italian port of Taranto, part of the invasion of Italy in September 1943.
 The mission had been planned at short notice, following an offer by the Italian government to open the ports of Taranto and Brindisi on the heel of Italy to the Allies.
 The 1st Airborne Division was selected to undertake the mission, but at the time they were located in North Africa.
 A shortage of transport aircraft meant the division could not land by parachute and glider, and all the landing craft in the area were already allocated to the other landings: Operation Avalanche at Salerno on the western coast, and Operation Baytown at Calabria.
 Instead, the division had to be transported across the Mediterranean by ships of the Royal Navy.
 The landing was unopposed, and the airborne division successfully captured the ports of Taranto, and later Brindisi on the Adriatic coast, in working order.

 The only German forces in the area were elements of the German 1st Parachute Division, which engaged the advancing British in ambushes and at roadblocks during a fighting withdrawal north.
 By the end of September, the 1st Airborne Division had advanced 125 mi to Foggia.
 Reinforcements from two infantry divisions, the 8th Indian and British 78th, had by then been landed behind them, which allowed the airborne troops to be withdrawn back to Taranto.

-Despite casualties for the 1st Airborne Division in Italy being relatively light, the General Officer Commanding (GOC), Major-General George Hopkinson, was killed while watching an assault by the 10th Parachute Battalion where he was mortally wounded by a burst of machine gun fire.
-He was replaced by Brigadier Ernest E. Down, previously the commander of 2nd Parachute Brigade.
+Despite casualties for the 1st Airborne Division in Italy being relatively light, the General Officer Commanding (GOC), Major General George Hopkinson, was killed while watching an assault by the 10th Parachute Battalion where he was mortally wounded by a burst of machine gun fire.
+He was replaced by Brigadier Ernest Down, previously the commander of 2nd Parachute Brigade.